-If you’re traveling to Isla Mujeres from Cancun you’re only a short boat ride away.
+If you’re travelling to Isla Mujeres from Cancun you’re only a short boat ride away.
+In fact, you can easily take a Cancun to Isla Mujeres day trip if you are short on time.
 There are several piers on Cancun where you can catch a boat to Isla Mujeres.
 Tickets from some piers (like Puerto Juarez) will be cheaper than from other piers.

 - Puerto Juarez: located in Av.
 Jose Lopez Portillo MZ 84 M 5 L 6 Puerto Juárez, Cancun.
 It has departures every hour from 7:40 AM to 7:40 PM.
 136$MXN round trip.

 - Playa Tortugas: located in the hotel zone of Cancun, Blvd.
 Kukulcan.
 Km 6.5.
 It has only 8 departures per day, from 9:00 AM to 5:00 PM every hour.

 - Playa Caracol: located in the hotel zone of Cancun, Blvd.
 Kukulcan.
 Km 9.5.
 It has only 6 departures per day, from 9:00 AM to 4:45 PM every 1 hour 15 minutes.

 - El Embarcadero: located in the hotel zone of Cancun, Blvd.
 Kukulcan Km 4.
 It has 6 departures per day, from 9:15 AM to 4:30 PM every 1 hour 15 minutes.